-What kind of stewardship and tithing education is being presented to the congregation?

-Please use a separate sheet to provide a brief narrative on goals from your ministry plan according to the questions below:

-- 1. Have you been achieving or achieved your goals according to your ministry plan? - 2.
-What worked or is working well? - 3.
-What did not go or is not going according to your plan?
-How did you adjust? - 4.
-What are your goals for 2023?
+How many small groups are currently active?
+Do you have a church school? ☐ Yes ☐ No What kind of stewardship and tithing education is being presented to the congregation? a separate sheet to provide a brief narrative on goals from your ministry plan according stions below: 1.
+Have you been achieving or achieved your goals according to your ministry plan?
+2. What worked or is working well?
+3. What did not go or is not going according to your plan?
+How did you adjust?
+4. What are your goals for 2024?
 Please be specific.

-Please list ALL current financial commitments you will be receiving or have received organizing this New Start/New Faith Community.
-(Note: pledges are a valid form of financial commitment)

-What percentage of your budget would this grant provide for the year in which you are applying?
+ALL current financial commitments you will be receiving or have received organizing Start/New Faith Community.
+(Note: pledges are a valid form of financial commitment) What perc centage of your budget would this grant provide for the year in which you are applying? °/ 0